BoisterousGaming/Dark-Souls-III-Cheat-Engine-Guide/README.md

 At the moment we got no information about soft-bans in DS3.
 But there are very properbly a similar save-game-check system.

+#### Save game transfer

+If you got a softban, it's possible to transfer you save game to another account.
+1. Go to C:\Users\\(user name)\\AppData\Roaming\DarkSoulsIII, there will be a folder with hex code as name.
+2. Make a backup of the folder or notice the name.
+3. Go to your new account and start a new game.
+4. Create a character and spawn.
+5. Quit back to main menu.
+6. Opne the "Load" menu.
+Where you can see you created character.
+7. Use alt+tab to left the game window.
+8. Now there will be a new folder.
+9. Copy your old save file (DS30000.sl2) to the new folder and replace.
+10. Now go back to you Dark Souls 3 window and load your new character.
+It's will be your old one from your old save.

 ## Feature Explanation